VA7ODR/json/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The official repository for this library is at https://github.com/odhinnsrunes/json
+The official repository for this library is at https://github.com/VA7ODR/json

-Copyright (c) 2012-2020 James Baker